 It is likely that the Protocol will come into force in a similar guise to the current draft.
 At this point in time we suggest that you consider how these changes will impact you and your debt recovery process.
 From our perspective, we appreciate the challenges that the Protocol poses for you and your business.
 Going forward, how you instruct us to proceed is really a matter for you to decide having regard to the advantages and disadvantages.

 For more information about our debt recovery services speak to a member of our team today.
-We have offices across Yorkshire, in Sheffield, York and Leeds, and our expert team are waiting to take your call.
-Find the number you need on our contact page.
+We have offices across Yorkshire in Leeds, Sheffield and York and our expert team are waiting to take your call.